kubetail-org/loadjs/README.md

       error: function(pathsNotFound) { /* at least one path didn't load */ },
       numRetries: 3
     });

+    // NOTE: Using `numRetries` with `async: false` can cause files to load out-of-sync on retries
     ```

 1. Execute a callback before script tags are embedded